 How can you do customer self service well?
 Follow these four tips to get you implementing changes with the right factors in mind:

-1. Know when not to self serve
+1. Know when to deploy your customer service team

 2. Use customer feedback to keep your content up to date

-Whether it’s an FAQ, knowledge base article, or chatbot, you should measure how your content performs and constantly update it based on user feedback.
+Whether it’s an FAQ, knowledge base article, or chatbot, you should measure how your self service content performs and constantly update it based on user feedback.
 Content effectiveness tools are a great way to better understand if users are getting what they need, and identifying what you need to do to improve it.